For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 An OFIE is an embedded subscription form that appears on web pages to order a product or service, or more likely to sign up for an email newsletter.
 Most often they are right below the main navigation and right above an article, library preview, or other type of free content.
 They feature a free report cover and a simple email ask.

 These online order forms appear in the right or left-hand navigation panels of a website.
 The customer/end user fills them out to order a product or service or to sign up for an email newsletter.
 The one below matches the site colors but stands out with a bold orange headline and button to download the free report.

-An online advertisement block that uses text links, or text-based hyperlinks, without graphics.
+An online advertisement unit that uses text and text-based hyperlinks, without graphics.
 These are found within editorial content to sell a product or obtain an email address and usually stand out by having horizontal lines above and below the ad.
 More about writing text ads.

 The ultimate goal for the website publisher is to quickly and easily add unknown site visitors to an email database so you can increase magazine subscriptions, sell more books, sell more seats at events, and sell out the rest of your inventory.

 Using floaters, OFIEs, OFINs, display ads, text ads, and simple text links on a website are relatively simple ways to improve the conversion architecture across your website network and improve your email capture rate so you can begin sending frequent editorial and promotional emails to increase magazine subscriptions.

 We have many more ways to convert visitors into email subscribers, too.
 Learn more about increasing your email capture rate in our FREE handbook, How to Increase Your Audience and Decrease Your Marketing Budget.

 What else would you like to know, or share, about increasing magazine subscriptions through website conversion architecture like the elements above?